South America Travel Guide

 - Many regions of South America can be enjoyed all year round, like northern and southern Brazil, or northern Argentina.

-I suggest you refer to individual country guides in order to get more precise and detailed information on where to go in what part of the year.
+I also suggest you refer to individual country guides in order to get more precise and detailed information on where to go in what part of the year.

 Traveling to South America